Grand Duchess Maria Nikolaevna of Russia, Duchess of Leuchtenberg: Grand Duchess Maria's palace

 Maria Nikolaevna, Duchess of Leuchtenberg with her son Sergei, 1872.

-On their wedding day Tsar Nicholas I decided to present Maria with her own palace.
+On their wedding day, Tsar Nicholas I decided to present Maria with her own palace.
 He chose a site in the centre of St. Petersburg strategically positioned opposite St. Isaac's cathedral, on the banks of the Moika river.
 No expense was spared in fitting it out for the young couple, specially commissioned from the architect Andrei Stackensneider and, close enough to the Winter Palace for the Tsar to pay daily visits to his daughter.
-The palace was finished by the end of 1844 and was named as the Mariinsky Palace, after Maria Nikolaievna.
-Whilst their palace was under construction Maria gave birth to three children.
+The palace was finished by the end of 1844 and was named as the Mariinsky Palace, after Maria.
+Whilst their palace was under construction Maria gave birth to three children, Princess Alexandra (1840-1843), Princess Maria, and Prince Nicholas.
 The couple lived in the Vorontsov Palace waiting for the completion of their own residence.

-The grand duchess played a leading role in the decoration of her home, displaying her taste and sense of elegance.
-Because Maria Nikolaievna was afflicted with circulatory leg problems, the Mariinsky Palace was designed with a staircase without steps installed in the right wing connecting all three floors away from the main rooms.
+Maria played a leading role in the decoration of her home, displaying her taste and sense of elegance.
+Because she [Maria] was afflicted with circulatory leg problems, the Mariinsky Palace was designed with a staircase without steps installed in the right wing connecting all three floors away from the main rooms.
 The palace was filled with works of arts and family relics, some of them inherited from Empress Josephine.
 Maria organized lavish parties, theatrical performances and concerts.
-Maria Nikolaevna also had a country estate, Sergievka, bought from the Naryshkin family and given to her as a wedding gift.
+Maria also owned a country estate, Sergievka, bought from the Naryshkin family and given to her as a wedding gift.
 Located west of Peterhof in a little bay opposite Kronstadt, the villa Sergievka became a favorite family retreat.
-The grand duchess and her husband spent their honeymoon there and between 1839 and 1842 they commissioned Stackensneider to rebuild it.
+Maria and her husband spent their honeymoon there and between 1839 and 1842 they commissioned Stackensneider to rebuild it.
 It was transformed from an old manor house into a summer palace in the style of a Roman patrician villa.
 In the summer they usually lived in Gatchina and Tsarskoye Selo.